sparrowwallet/sparrow/README.md

 `./sparrow`

-Java 17 or higher must be installed.
+Java 17 or 18 must be installed.
+Java 19 won't work; see above.

 ## Configuration